What is a governance framework?

 Once an organization decides to list and go public, its compliance and governance burden increases significantly.
 Now, it’s no longer just a company’s stakeholders and potentially the local authorities keeping an eye on how the organization is running; once it is listed, that organization becomes public property.
 It’s opened itself up to intense scrutiny.

-Market fluctuations will impact its share price, but scrutiny can also impact price.
+Market fluctuations will impact its share price, but scrutiny can also impact the price.
 The movements and decisions of the board will be publicly available for access by anyone with a genuine interest, and investors will have the opportunity to ask questions and express concern about business operations.
 This is why public entities need robust and sound governance practices.

 Strong governance structures can help mitigate some of those risks, ensuring that everyone in the business — as well as the market and investors — knows the organization’s steps.
 It means transparency around compliance and operations is supported by clear communications, and a paper trail can lead back to the reasons for any decisions and the ultimate consequences.